What is Hirosaki's local dish, "Igamenchi"? Restaurants and recipes [Aomori Prefecture]

 3. Once mixed, season with salt and pepper to taste

-4. Roll the mixed ingredients into balls of the appropriate size and deep fry in oil.
+4. Roll the mixed ingredients into bite-sized balls and deep-fry them in oil.

 *The oil temperature should be around 170-180°C.